-Clients frequently come into my studio complaining about neck and back pain.
+Clients frequently come into our studio complaining about neck and back pain.
 Quite often, they are guilty of driving for long periods of time for work or leisure.
 The good news is that strengthening the core, and in turn, the postural muscles, can help prevent and relieve those bothersome aches.

 So even though I’m not an instructor, I’ll still execute whatever I’ve learned as a beginner.

 And that practice starts even at odd hours like getting stuck in the traffic (if you’re Malaysian, you’ll know what I mean).